sayden/relay-orientdb-example/README.md

 * `npm run print-instrospection` the same than above but with introspection.
 * `npm run populate` will fill with mock data your MongoDB using mongoose.

+> Disclaimer: Info contained in the population script could not be accurate

 ## The schema
 The schema we will use is the following (you can print it too using `npm run print-schema`):